espressif/vscode-esp-idf-extension/README.md

 ## Prerequisites

 There are a few dependencies which needs to be downloaded and installed before you can continue to use the extension.
-All the other dependencies like ESP-IDF or toolchain will be taken care by the [onboarding](./docs/ONBOARDING.md) process.
+All the other dependencies like ESP-IDF or toolchain will be taken care by the [setup wizard](./docs/SETUP.md) process.

 - [Python 3.5](https://www.python.org/download/releases/3.5/)+
 - [Git](https://git-scm.com/downloads)
 - [CMake](https://cmake.org/download) and [Ninja](https://github.com/ninja-build/ninja/releases) for **Linux or MacOS users**.
-For Windows users, it is part of the onboarding configuration tools intall.
+For Windows users, it is part of the extension setup wizard.

 > Please note that this extension **only [supports](https://github.com/espressif/esp-idf/blob/master/SUPPORT_POLICY.md)** the release versions of ESP-IDF, you can still use the extension on `master` branch or some other branch, but certain feature might not work fully.